OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Runtime**: Traditional web, Reactive web, Mobile

-**Rationale**: The behavior of this server action has been modified since it was considered to be a result of an incorrect implementation.
+**Rationale**: The previous behavior of this server action used an exception to handle an expected use case, not following programming best practices and causing log pollution.

 **Fix**: Change your logic to check for the value of the `UserExists` parameter instead of expecting for an exception to be thrown as the evidence that a user doesn't exist in the Active Directory.